Mattia Graffiedi

-Mattia Graffiedi (born 26 May 1980) is an Italian footballer who played as a forward.
+Mattia Graffiedi (born 26 May 1980) is an Italian former footballer who played as a forward.

 He first played for Cesena, later moving on to more prestigious clubs such as A.C.
 Milan.
 However, most of his career has been spent at teams in Serie B.

 Career

 Cesena

 Graffiedi started his career at Cesena near to his born place.

 Milan

 He was signed by A.C.
 Milan in summer 1999 in co-ownership deal, for 7,250 million lire (€3,744,313).
 (Graffiedi and Carlo Teodorani to Milan and Marcello Campolonghi to Cesena), but left on loan since graduating from their youth team in summer 2000.
 He enjoyed his best seasons for Ancona and Fiorentina in Serie B, earning himself a move to Serie A team A.C.
 Siena.
 In June 2003 Milan bought Graffiedi outright for another €750,000.

 He made his debut against U.C.
 Sampdoria on 19 September 2004.
 After the first time did not scored for the club, he was left to Serie B again for Modena F.C. in January 2005, became his first club that served for more than one year (1 1/2 years).